The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are typically aligned with human preferences through post-training methods like Reinforcement Learning from Human Feedback (RLHF) \citep{ouyangTrainingLanguageModels2022}.
 This fine-tuning induces parameter updates across the model's underlying weights.
 Consequently, the newly learned alignment behaviors and the model's original capabilities are encoded in the same parameters, making them difficult to disentangle.
 When models trained with RLHF subsequently exhibit undesirable behaviors like sycophancy or reward hacking \citep{perezDiscoveringLanguageModel2023, shahGoalMisgeneralizationWhy2022}, identifying their root cause becomes challenging.
-This opacity motivates the need for alignment methods that are not only effective, but also transparent and auditable.
+This opacity motivates the need for tools that can decompose the alignment process into transparent, auditable components.

 Mechanistic interpretability offers a way to make alignment more transparent by exposing and manipulating a model's internal concepts.
 At its core is the \textit{Linear Representation Hypothesis}, which suggests that high-level concepts correspond to linear directions in activation space \citep{elhageToyModelsSuperposition2022}.
 Sparse Autoencoders (SAEs) provide a practical method for uncovering these directions by decomposing dense activations into a sparse basis of largely monosemantic features \citep{hubenSparseAutoencodersFind2024,rajamanoharanJumpingAheadImproving2024}.
 These features capture diverse phenomena, ranging from “code syntax” to “flattery”, and can often be assigned interpretable labels using automated methods \citep{hubenSparseAutoencodersFind2024,bills2023language,pauloAutomaticallyInterpretingMillions2025}.
 The resulting feature vocabulary enables not only analysis of what models represent, but also a potential interface for directly steering their behavior.